Chelsea Joy Eats

 Description

-These low carb chicken cobb burgers have all the flavors of a classic cobb salad!
+These gluten free chicken burgers have all the flavors of a classic cobb salad!
 You can swap out the mayo for honey mustard, pesto, or whatever sauce suits your fancy.
 Wrap 'em in romaine lettuce, use gluten free buns, or do without and eat with a fork!

 Ingredients